Contents

 This is a very interesting option if what you want is to have a user-friendly CO2 meter without the need to send data to internet or integration with other systems.

-All you have to do is install the Sensirion MyAmbience App from the official Google or Apple shops (it's free), depending on your device.
+Just install the Sensirion MyAmbience App from the official Google or Apple shops, depending on your device (is free of charge).
+Here are the links to both applications.

-This mode allows you to access the meter via a web browser to view real-time measurements.
+This mode allows you to access the meter via a web browser to view real-time measurements, configure it, view its status, etc.

-When WiFi mode is active it is possible to access the web page generated by the meter.
+When WiFi mode is active it is possible to access the web pages generated internally by CO2 Gadget.

-At http://ip_del_medidor it displays a web page with the measurements taken by the meter in real time with graphs representing these measurements.
-This page is refreshed every few seconds with the updated measurements without the need to reload the page.
+Open your browser and go to http://ip_del_medidor.
+A web page will be displayed with the measurements taken by the meter in real time with graphs representing these measurements.
+This page will refresh every few seconds with the updated measurements without the need to reload the page.

 For the integration of the meter with other systems you have three URLs (API end points) where you can access the measurements in text format: